kubecost/docs/troubleshoot-install.md

 ### B. Your docker auth token for Amazon ECR public gallery is expired

-- Resolution: Try to login to the Amazon ECR public galley again to refresh the auth token with the following commands:
+- Resolution: Try to login to the Amazon ECR public gallery again to refresh the auth token with the following commands:

 ```bash
 aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws